Bremen: History

 For most of its 1,200 year history, Bremen was an independent city within the confederal jurisdiction of the Holy Roman Empire.
 Its governing merchants and guilds were at the centre of the Hanseatic League that sought to monopolise the North Sea and Baltic Sea trade.
 To enlarge and confirm its independence, the city had, until the Reformation, to contend with the temporal power of the Church, and after the Thirty Years' War with Sweden, the masters of the surrounding Duchy of Bremen-Verden.
-George 1 Louis, the Elector of Hannover (and from 1714, King of Great Britain and Ireland) who in 1715 acquired Bremen-Verden, recognised Bremen as a free city in 1720.
+George I Louis, the Elector of Hannover (and from 1714, King of Great Britain and Ireland) who in 1715 acquired Bremen-Verden, recognised Bremen as a free city in 1720.
 The city was captured in 1806 and then annexed by France in 1810, before it regained independence in 1815.

-In 1871, Bremen was drawn by Prussia into the German Empire.
+In the late nineteenth century, Bremen was drawn by Prussia into the German Empire.
 With its new sea anchorage and wharves at Bremerhaven, it was the principal port of embarkation for German and central European emigrants to the Americas, and an entrepôt for Germany's late developing colonial trade.
 The Norddeutscher Lloyd (NDL), founded in Bremen in 1857, became one of the world's leading shipping companies.

-After the First World War, Bremen, a broadly liberal and social-democratic city, and briefly a Council or Soviet republic, lost its autonomy under the Hitler regime.
-During World War II, it was the location of nine subcamps of the Neuengamme concentration camp, mostly for French, Polish, Soviet and Jewish men and Jewish women.
-After the war, in which almost two thirds of the city's fabric was destroyed, the autonomy was restored.
+After the First World War, Bremen, a broadly liberal and social-democratic city, and briefly a Soviet republic, lost its autonomy under the Hitler regime.
+After World War II, in which almost two thirds of the city's fabric was destroyed, the autonomy was restored.
 Bremen became one of the founding states (Länder) of the Federal Republic (West Germany).